microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Here you need to choose a path for completing the challenge.
 There are two paths:
 Basic Path and Advanced Path.

-**Basic Path** - GUI-based operations for uploading Images to the DICOM Service
+**Basic Path** - GUI-based operations for uploading Images to the DICOM service

-**Advanced Path** - Programmatic method for uploading images to DICOM Service
+**Advanced Path** - Programmatic method for uploading images to DICOM service

 ## Basic Path

-This path will use a tool to upload images to the DICOM Service.
+This path will use a tool to upload images to the DICOM service.
 You will need to setup the upload tool.
 Configure with the URL you created Step 3.
 Then upload the image studies.

 ### Step 1 - Install upload tool